CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 rejected messages to a special queue where you can inspect these refused messages.
 The default setting for "rabbitmq-refused" is empty, so that refused messages are not collected.

+Be careful here: the queue with refused messages does not automatically get emptied, and can fill up fast in case of an attack.
+MailerQ only adds messages to it, and it is up to you to periodically check the contents of the queue and empty it, or to set a max length and/or max age for messages in the queue (you can use RabbitMQ's web based management console to set such limits).

 ### Delivery status notifications